 On a regular basis, members receive updates from the President through the TESL Canada Bulletin which includes information for members on the work of TESL Canada and on additional benefits such as Professional Learning Bursaries and Teaching Awards.

 TESL Canada Educational Foundation

-The TESL Canada Educational Foundation [TCEF] was established by TESL Canada under the provisions of the Income Tax Act as a charitable foundation to fund, facilitate, promote and support the advancement of the learning of English as an additional language.
+The TESL Canada Educational Foundation (TCEF) was established by TESL Canada under the provisions of the Income Tax Act as a charitable foundation to fund, facilitate, promote and support the advancement of the learning of English as an additional language.
 It accomplishes this goal in part by providing eligible members with travel grants and conference fee waivers TCEF Conference Participation Grant.

-The TESL Canada Honourary Life Member Award was established to honour TESL Canada members who have made exemplary contributions to TESL in Canada.
-TESL Canada Honourary Life Members have provided outstanding service over a period of not less than 20 years.
-The Award honours those who have shown leadership in both the workplace and the community in one or more of the following areas; academic, vocational, sociocultural and linguistic instruction, cross cultural counseling, labour market access training, citizenship training and multicultural liaison.
+The TESL Canada Honorary Life Member Award was established to honor TESL Canada members who have made exemplary contributions to TESL in Canada.
+TESL Canada Honorary Life Members have provided outstanding service over a period of not less than 20 years.
+The Award honors those who have shown leadership in both the workplace and the community in one or more of the following areas; academic, vocational, sociocultural and linguistic instruction, cross cultural counseling, labor market access training, citizenship training and multicultural liaison.

 Applicants in Canada must be members of a TESL Canada Provincial or Territorial Organization, i.e. ATESL, TESL Saskatchewan, TEAL Manitoba, TEAM Manitoba, TESL New Brunswick, TESL Nova Scotia and TESL Newfoundland/Labrador.
 Members of provincial associations that are listed above are also TESL Canada members.